ErikDale/DSS_userinterface/README.md

 ```

 #### Open Anaconda Prompt
-Once you have installed Anaconda you should be able to press the Windows button and search for Anaconda Prompty:
+Once you have installed Anaconda you should be able to press the Windows button and search for Anaconda Prompt:

 ![](images/anaconda.jpg "Anaconda Prompt")

 Once you have opened that you should navigate to the repo.
 You can do this by using:
 ```
-cd <full_path to the cloned the repo>
+cd <full_path to the cloned repo>
 ```
 #### Use Pip Install
-When you have navigated to the cloned the repo you should use:
+When you have navigated to the cloned repo you should use:
 ```
 pip install -r requirements.txt
 ```